Adarsh2107-pro/image_caption/PHASE2.md

 ## 5. Application & Experiment Logging
 - [ ] **5.1 Logging Setup**
-  - [ ] logger and/or rich integrated
+  - [x] logger and/or rich integrated

+`logger` with rich can be imported from `image_caption.config`.
+A logs/ directory will be created in the parent directory of the script where it is used, but you may change it in image_caption/config.py. `rich` is used to enhance logs.
+Use logger.info() or logger.error() to write to a running output log in these directories.
+See docs/info.md for more detail.

-  - [ ] Example log entries and their meaning
+  - [x] Example log entries and their meaning

 ## 6. Configuration Management
 - [ ] **6.1 Hydra or Similar**